Free mindset cards: run more effective discoveries

-I’ve got a friend, Gemma, who’s always been an incredible listener, she seems to effortlessly find the perfect words to help someone to really open up.
+My friend Gemma has always been an incredible listener.
+She seems to effortlessly find the perfect words to help someone to really open up.
 She’s super-empathic and being a brilliant listener seems to be woven into her DNA.
 I, on the other hand, have had to really work hard at honing this skill.

 Active listening is such a critical skill in the kind of work we do, or in fact any situation involving people.
 When someone feels really listened to and understood, they feel valued, which helps them to feel more engaged, passionate and trusting, hopefully paving the way for a much deeper, real and more interesting conversation.